lupyuen/pinephone-lvgl-zig/README.md

 1. Install the VSCode Docker Extension

-1. In VSCode, click "Docker" in the Left Bar.
+1. In VSCode, click the Docker icon in the Left Bar

 1. Under "Containers", click "+" and "New Dev Container"